 cd examples/provider ./convert-to-bks.sh <path/to/provider>

-Open the Android studio project by double clicking on the
+1) Open the Android Studio project by double clicking on the

-Compile the project and run MainActivity from app -> java -> com ->example.wolfssl.
+2) Build the project and run MainActivity from app -> java/com/example.wolfssl.
 This will ask for permissions to access the certificates in the /sdcard/ directory and then print out the server certificate information on success.

-OPTIONAL: The androidTests can then be run after permissions have been given. app->java->com.wolfssl->provider.jsse.test->WolfSSLJSSETestSuite and app->java->com.wolfssl->test->WolfSSLTestSuite.
+3) OPTIONAL: The androidTests can be run after permissions has been given. app->java->com.wolfssl->provider.jsse.test->WolfSSLJSSETestSuite and app->java->com.wolfssl->test->WolfSSLTestSuite

 Generic IDE Build